CheryX/discord-auth/README.md

 # Discord auth template
-Fell free to use this template that can help you make a dashboard for your bot.
+This is a simple express template that allows you to log in via discord, it can be useful for making a dashboard for your discord bot, or just a logging system.

 This template supports: